WELCOME TO YOUR FAMILY SESSION GUIDE!

 Never. stop. moving.
 Seriously, the more movement you give me, the more pictures you are going to get.
 When I give you a direction and you stand still, you are going to get one shot from that pose.
 But if you take my direction and move around, you’ll get so much more variety.
 Don’t worry though, you’ll get the hang of it while we’re shooting!
 This style of photography works so well with kids because sometimes they don’t even realize they are getting their pictures taken!
 Feel free to take any liberties with any of the directions I give you, kisses, hugs, tickles are all welcome at any time!

 We’re going to get really silly.
 I will be making a fool of myself all in the name of getting your kids to laugh and I expect silliness on their end, and that’s okay!
-I was to encourage as much personality as I can and I suggest you do the same.
+I want to encourage as much personality as I can and I suggest you do the same.
 Nothing screams authentic quite like trying to do the chicken dance while hugging!

-I will be bringing music to the shoot to help loosen everyone up.
+I can bring music to the shoot to help loosen everyone up.
 I have a playlist that I use but I will ask you if you have any specific type of music you’d like!
 If your kids have favourite songs, let me know, dance parties make for awesome pictures!
 Try not to think of this as a photo session, think of it as a family date and you just happen to look great and be getting your picture taken at the same time!

 Be yourself!
 Remember, these are pictures of you so don’t try to be like that person from Pinterest.
 We will try a number of shots and not all of them will turn out and that’s okay.
-The ones that do turn out will be the most natural and beautiful versions of you and your love!
+The ones that do turn out will be the most natural and beautiful versions of you and your family!

 It is really important to arrive on time or be ready for me to come to your house on time.
 We are booking your session according to the light so we may be limited, especially in home, it is very important to start on time.
 It's best to plan to arrive early.
 I can't wait to capture your family!